vincd/security-tips/docs/miscs.md

 https://gist.github.com/search?q="<CVE-ID>"
 ```

+Also, you can use the application [`grep.app`](https://grep.app) to search across
+public git repositories.

 ### Get user SSH public keys

 When you add `.keys` in the URL of a user you can see their public SSH keys and